kalyerass/Dictionary/README.md

-# Trie
+# Dictionary
-Implementation of Trie in Java
+Implementation of Dictionary in Java